-OFAD1004 Introduction to Legal Office Administration 42.0 Hours This course introduces the student to basic routines, procedures, documentation, law and terminology common to the legal field.
+OFAD1004 Introduction to Legal Office Administration 42.0 Hours

+This course introduces the student to basic routines, procedures, documentation, law and terminology common to the legal field.
 Generic and process skills are developed within a situational learning environment.
 An overview of the various areas of the law is presented with emphasis on material common to all areas.
 Current social/legal issues are examined and discussed both individually and within groups.

-OFAD2014 Bookkeeping for the Office Professional 42.0 Hours This course introduces basic bookkeeping principles, procedures and concepts as applied to a service business.
+OFAD2014 Bookkeeping for the Office Professional 42.0 Hours This course introduces basic bookkeeping principles, procedures, and concepts as applied to a service business.
 The bookkeeping cycle, involving journals and ledgers to the preparation of financial statements, is covered.
-The use of appropriate software is also encouraged.
-It is strongly recommended students have completed MATH1004 -Math for the Office Professional, MATH1002 - Math of Finance, or an equivalent course.
-In addition, it is recommended students have a good knowledge of spreadsheet software.
+It is strongly recommended students have completed MATH1004 - Math for the Office Professional or an equivalent course.